List of Undertale and Deltarune characters: Jevil

 Jevil is a personified Joker card who appears in Chapter 1.
 He was the former court jester and partner of the former magician and now shopkeeper, Seam, but was locked away after an interaction with an unknown figure drove him to madness.
 He began to see his whole world as merely a game and all its inhabitants as parts of it, influencing Seam to adopt a similarly nihilistic outlook on life.
 Despite being locked in a cell, he now believes all the other inhabitants of the Dark World have imprisoned themselves and he is the only free Darkner remaining.
-Upon being set free, he challenges the party to a battle as a "game" and serves as the secret boss (Note: In the context of Deltarune, secret bosses are bosses that drop a Shadow Crystal upon being defeated.) of Chapter 1.
+Upon being set free, he challenges the party to a battle as a "game," thus serving as the secret boss (Note: In the context of Deltarune, secret bosses are bosses that drop a Shadow Crystal upon being defeated.) of Chapter 1.

 King

-King is the final boss of Chapter 1, a personified King of Spades card and Lancer's father.
-Originally one of four kings who ruled over the Card Kingdom, he was put in power when the Knight created their Dark Fountain and the other three kings were overthrown.
-He is shown to be a tyrannical figure with little care for his subjects or family, zealously dedicated to the Knight, and plans to take over the Light World as retribution for the Lightners abandoning him.
-He is jailed at the beginning of Chapter 2, where he remains for the rest of the game.
+King, also known as Chaos King, is the main antagonist and final boss of Chapter 1, a tyrannical figure who is zealously dedicated to the Knight and shows little care for his subjects or family.
+He is a personified King of Spades card and Lancer's father.
+Originally one of four kings who ruled over the Card Kingdom, he was put in power when the Knight created their Dark Fountain and overthrew the other three kings; he plans to take over the Light World as retribution for the Lightners abandoning him after his card form was accidentally torn.
+After his defeat, he is imprisoned in Castle Town's dungeon, where he has remained since Chapter 2.

 Queen

-Queen, real name "Serial Number Q5U4EX7YY2E9N", is the main antagonist of Chapter 2.
+Queen, real name "Serial Number Q5U4EX7YY2E9N," is the main antagonist and final boss of Chapter 2.
 She is a personified laptop who attempts to capture the party multiple times, although she is mostly friendly, eccentric, and does not understand the threat the Dark Fountains pose until Ralsei explains it to her, causing her to stop her plans.
 While she partners with Berdly to capture the party, she dislikes him, to the point of routinely forgetting his name.
 She possesses a gigantic robot called GIGA Queen, which acts as the final boss of the chapter, and is fought in a similar gameplay style to the Punch-Out!! series.